-TARGET: All tenders are promoted through the Charles Sturt LinkedIn site.
-STATUS/KPI: In progress.
-COMMENT: Tenders were promoted on LinkedIn October through to December 2022 they were also promoted through the Western Business Leaders newsletter and Charles Sturt Business Facebook page.
+All tenders are promoted through the Charles Sturt LinkedIn site.

+Tenders were promoted on LinkedIn January through to March 2023 they were also promoted through the Western Business Leaders newsletter and Charles Sturt Business Facebook page.
 Tenders will continue to be promoted through LinkedIn and the success monitored.

-TARGET: Annual increase in Gross Regional Product (CCS) overall, with focus on targeted sectors of advanced manufacturing, defence, health, tourism, and construction.
-STATUS/KPI: In progress.
+Annual increase in Gross Regional Product (CCS) overall, with focus on targeted sectors of advanced manufacturing, defence, health, tourism, and construction.

+In progress.
 This is an indirect KPI which Council does not control; however, we contribute to the increase.

-COMMENT: Between March 2022 and November 2022 there was a decrease in Gross Regional Product from \$6,076 million to \$5,986 million a decline of 1.4%.
+Between March 2022 and November 2022 there was a decrease in Gross Regional Product from \$6,076 million to \$5,986 million a decline of 1.4%.